 Nielsens, although the WWF has had the best of it lately.

-This is light years from those days when you'd conspire
+This is light years from those days when you'd

-with The Iron Sheik from Syria.
+do battle with The Iron Sheik from Syria.

 Stars of both leagues, like Austin and veteran WCW star

 "Hollywood" Hulk Hogan, have become household names whose widespread popularity

 has been leveraged via a passel of lucrative licensing and marketing opportunities.